ChandanaCheluveri/react-profile-card/README.md

-#React Profile Card
+# React Profile Card
 This project is a simple profile card built as part of my internship task.
-##features
+## Features
--Displays multiple profile cards
+- Displays multiple profile cards
--Each profile consists:
+- Each profile consists of:
-  -name
+  - Name
-  -role
+  - Role
-  -image
+  - Image
-Create using components and props
+- Created using React components and props
-##Technologies used
+## Technologies Used
--react
+- React
--jsx
+- JSX
--react
+- CSS